CLUBFOOT

 A club foot condition often becomes detected while the baby is in the womb through ultrasound.
 Early detection of clubfoot helps parents explore the appropriate treatment options before the child is born.

-Medical City Children’s Orthopedic and Spine Specialists Helps Children Stand on their Feet
+Medical City Children’s Orthopedic and Spine Specialists Help Children Stand on Their Feet

 At Medical City Children’s Orthopedic and Spine Specialists, our team of experienced and specialty-trained physicians, physical therapists, and cast technicians will provide successful Ponseti method treatment to ensure that your child makes the right progress to walk, run, and play like other children.
 The majority of children with clubfoot will undergo correction when in infancy in about six to eight weeks with the proper gentle manipulations and plaster casts.
 After the correction, our specialists will provide the necessary instructions on how the child should wear a clubfoot brace so that the child can maintain the correction as he or she grows.